How to Set up Your Piano BinderBirmingham Keyboard Arts Center

 #2 Add five dividers labeled: Lessons, Theory, Technique, Solos, and Extras.
 If your binder is well-organized, we won't waste any lesson time searching for materials.

 #4 Carefully read your lesson assignments.
-Check each day that you practice (or make tally marks if you are using notebook paper.)
-Mark every time you sit down at the piano for a practice session, not every time you play a piece.
+Make a tally mark each time you practice.
+You should mark a tally every time you sit down at the piano for a practice session, not every time you play a piece.
 Have your parent sign the lesson to vouch for your practice time.
 Your goal is to practice at least five times a week, preferably more.

 The log must be signed in order to be counted towards a practice trophy.

 #5 Pack your music bag the night before your lesson and put it in your car.
 Make sure you have included all of your books as well as your binder.
 Check to make sure your Theory Book has not been left out.
 The Theory Book, in particular, has a habit of disappearing.
 Wink.
 Wink.